VAT Returns in Spain

 Quarterly20th day of the month following the reporting period

-Holiday extensionThe December and Q4 ESPL return can be filed by the 30th January of the following year
+Holiday extensionThe December and Q4 VAT return can be filed by the 30th January of the following year

 If the due date falls on a Saturday, Sunday or bank holiday, the date is shifted to the next working day.
-The Spanish authorities publish a calendar (in English) with all tax due dates.
-This calendar includes the changes due to bank holidays.
+The Spanish authorities publish a calendar with all tax due dates.

 Spanish annual VAT returns